krmackey/Irrigation_DVAT/README.md

     - Used to aid in the `final_query` and `set_group_by` functions, but in final version will likely be some sort of encoding function called when a user clicks a button (States or Years)
     - The user right now needs to press enter after either typing in 'states' or 'years' (but without the quotation marks)
 - `final_query(operation:str, params:dict[str,list[str]], line_graph=False)-> str`
-    - Makes the final query to the database that gets a list of values using the aggregation method (max, min, avg, sum) chosen by the user (it is named `operation` here)
+    - Makes the final query using json trees to the database,  which would get a list of values using the aggregation method (max, min, avg, sum) chosen by the user (it is named `operation` here).
-    - Looks at the amount of items stored at each key in the dictionary and whether the user wants a line graph.
+    - Looks at the amount of items stored at each key in the dictionary passed in as `params` and whether the user wants a line graph.
 It then sets the group by statement in the final sql query accordingly.
-It does so by storing the dictionary key name in a variabel called `group_by`
+It does so by storing the dictionary key name in a variable called `group_by`.
+The `params` dictionary at this point should have the keys `state_id`, `commodity`, 'domain`, 'data_item`, possibly `domain_category`, and `year`.
-    - Calls `set_group_by` in the event `group_by` needs to either `state_id` or `year`
+    - Calls `set_group_by` in the event `group_by` needs to be either `state_id` or `year`
     - Returns a string with the final query to be made to the database in `execute_final_query'
 - `set_group_by(params:dict[str,list[str]])->str`
     - Called by `final_query` and looks at the dictionary passed in as `params`